Zeitgeber: Circadian rhythms

 Any biological process in the body that repeats itself over a period of approximately 24 hours and maintains this rhythm in the absence of external stimuli is considered a circadian rhythm.
 It is believed that the brain's suprachiasmatic nucleus (SCN), or internal pacemaker, is responsible for regulating the body's biological rhythms, influenced by a combination of internal and external cues.
-To maintain clock-environment synchrony, zeitgebers induce changes in the concentrations of the molecular components of the clock to levels consistent with the appropriate stage in the 24-hour cycle, a process termed entrainment.

-Early research into circadian rhythms suggested that most people preferred a day closer to 25–26 hours when isolated from external stimuli like daylight and timekeeping.
-However, this research was faulty because it failed to shield the participants from artificial light.
-Although subjects were shielded from time cues (like clocks) and daylight, the researchers were not aware of the phase-delaying effects of indoor electric lights.
-The subjects were allowed to turn on light when they were awake and to turn it off when they wanted to sleep.
-Electric light in the evening delayed their circadian phase; these results became well known.
-More recent research has shown that adults have a built-in day, which averages about 24 hours; indoor lighting does affect circadian rhythms; and most people attain their best-quality sleep during their chronotype-determined sleep periods.
-A study by Czeisler et al. at Harvard found the range for normal, healthy adults of all ages to be quite narrow: 24 hours and 11 minutes ± 16 minutes.
-The "clock" resets itself daily to the 24-hour cycle of the Earth's rotation.
+To maintain synchrony between the internal clock and the external environment, zeitgebers, such as the sun rising, cause wakefulness in humans.
+This ability to align behaviors such as feeding and activity to the external environmental cycle is a process called entrainment.

 Biological rhythms, including cycles related to sleep and wakefulness, mood, and cognitive performance, are synchronized with the body's internal circadian clock.
 The best way to observe the workings of this clock is to experimentally deprive individuals of external cues like light and social interaction and allow the body to experience a "free-running" environment – that is, one in which there are no zeitgebers to influence the body's rhythms.
 Under these circumstances, the circadian clock alone modulates the body's biological rhythms.
 Normally however, external cues like light-dark cycles and social interactions also exert an influence on the body's rhythms.
-These zeitgebers do so by alerting individuals to changes in the likelihood of possible rewards or threats in the environment.
-For example, humans are more likely to find food and shelter in the daytime and less likely to detect predators in the nighttime, meaning wakefulness tends to be most fruitful during the day and sleep is the safest activity for the nighttime.
-Therefore, changes in light and darkness influence the body to rise during the day and become fatigued at night.
+These zeitgebers do so by alerting individuals to changes in the likelihood of possible rewards or threats in the environment, or allow individuals to anticipate predictable changes in their environment.
+For example, mice, which are prey organisms, are inactive during the day to avoid predation from predators, which are more active during the day.
+There is also increased competition for resources during the day, so mice will start to become active as night approaches to both successfully obtain resources for survival and avoid predation.

+Early research into circadian rhythms demonstrated that, when humans are without zeitgebers, or in constant lighting conditions, they have a "free running" period of 24.9 hours.
+In this experiment, humans were in an underground, sound-proof bunker where the lights were continuously on.
+The subjects prepared their own meals and took their own samples, so there were no social interaction cues either.
+Humans therefore adjust from 24.9 hr internal rhythm to the 24-hour day.